-From time to time, the claims administrator may waive, enhance, modify, or discontinue certain medical management processes (including utilization management, case management, and disease management) if, in the claims administrator's discretion, such a change furthers the provision of cost effective, value based and quality services.
+From time to time, the claims administrator may waive, enhance, modify, or discontinue certain medical management processes (including utilization management, case management, and disease management) if such a change furthers the provision of cost effective, value based and quality services.
 In addition, the claims administrator may select certain qualifying health care providers to participate in a program or a provider arrangement that exempts them from certain procedural or medical management processes that would otherwise apply.
 The claims administrator may also exempt claims from medical review if certain conditions apply.